 We are part of the Bosch Car Service network, and as a result, our technicians are continually trained at the cutting-edge of clutch repair.
 Couple this with our heavy investment in our state-of-the-art garage, and you know your vehicle is in the best possible hands.

-We know how frustrating and time consuming it is when your vehicle’s clutch breaks or is on the brink.
-Our specialist clutch repair and clutch replacement service in Colchester saves you time and money.
-Our highly-qualified Bosch Car Service clutch mechanics will diagnose the problem quickly and repair or replace a clutch in a timely fashion, often the same day.
+We know how frustrating and time consuming it is when your clutch deteriorates.
+Our specialist clutch specialists in Colchester save you time and money.
+We will diagnose the problem quickly and repair or replace a clutch in a timely fashion, often the same day.
 Book a clutch service online today!

 The clutch in your car is there to transfer the power from the engine to the wheels, creating movement of the vehicle.
 The clutch system has a number of components as illustrated.
 To explain in simple terms how the clutch works we will concentrate on the clutch pedal, the clutch disc, pressure plate and flywheel.

 When the clutch pedal is pressed, a gear selected and the pedal is gently raised, gradually and gently the springs inside the pressure plate smoothly clamp the clutch disc between the pressure plate and flywheel and all three pieces spin together (they are engaged) to match the speed of the engine and allow the wheels to move.
 Once the vehicle is moving in a gear the pedal can be pressed down and the clamping force from the pressure plate is released, (disengaged) the clutch disc spins independently of the flywheel and pressure plate, allowing the vehicle to change up the gears or down the gears and when required come to a stop with the engine running.